pavanpower8897/HighLevel/Books/DIA/Transactions/2pc.md

 And the trade-off is:

 2PC gives you distributed atomicity, but you pay for it with coordination, latency, resource holding, and failure-related blocking.

+Real-world analogy: buying a phone with EMI

+Imagine you're buying a phone from a store using financing.

+There are two parties:

+🏪 Store → needs to reserve/give you the phone
+🏦 Bank → needs to approve the payment/loan

+You want:

+Either the whole purchase happens, or it doesn't.

+You don't want:

+Store gives you the phone, but the bank says payment failed.

+2PC maps nicely to this

+There is a coordinator — think of it as the purchase manager.

+                 Coordinator
+                /            \
+               ↓              ↓
+          Store system     Bank system
+Phase 1 — Prepare

+Coordinator asks:

+"Store, can you complete the sale?"

+Store:

+"Yes.
+I've reserved the phone."

+Coordinator asks:

+"Bank, can you approve the payment?"

+Bank:

+"Yes.
+I've reserved/approved the funds."

+Now both are prepared.

+Store → READY
+Bank  → READY

+Importantly, they haven't finalized the transaction yet.

+Phase 2 — Commit

+Coordinator now knows everyone is ready:

+"Okay, COMMIT."

+Coordinator
+    ├──→ Store: COMMIT
+    └──→ Bank: COMMIT

+Store completes the sale.

+Bank completes the payment.

+Store → COMMITTED ✅
+Bank  → COMMITTED ✅
+Now let's map this to actual software

+Imagine an e-commerce company has:

+Order Service
+     ↓
+Order DB

+Payment Service
+     ↓
+Payment DB

+A customer places an order for ₹1,000.

+We need:

+Create Order
++
+Charge Payment

+to behave atomically.

+Without 2PC

+The application might do:

+1. Order Service → create order
+2. Payment Service → charge ₹1,000

+Suppose:

+Order DB → COMMIT ✅

+Payment DB → ERROR ❌

+Now:

+Order = CREATED
+Payment = FAILED

+You need additional application logic to reconcile this.

+With 2PC

+You have a coordinator:

+                    2PC Coordinator
+                    /              \
+                   ↓                ↓
+             Order Service     Payment Service
+                   ↓                ↓
+               Order DB         Payment DB
+Phase 1 — Prepare

+Coordinator:

+→ Order DB: PREPARE
+→ Payment DB: PREPARE

+Order DB:

+"I've done the work and can commit."

+Payment DB:

+"I've done the work and can commit."

+So:

+Order DB    → PREPARED ✅
+Payment DB  → PREPARED ✅
+Phase 2 — Commit

+Coordinator:

+→ Order DB: COMMIT
+→ Payment DB: COMMIT

+Result:

+Order DB    → COMMITTED ✅
+Payment DB  → COMMITTED ✅

+That's distributed atomicity.